-Lessons can go anywhere from 30 minutes to 2 hours, and focus on any aspect of climbing that you wish to improve on: strength, endurance, technique, mental game, route reading, efficiency, and any other goals or areas of improvement.
+Lessons typically run for 1 hour, and can focus on any aspect of climbing that you wish to improve on: strength, endurance, technique, mental game, route reading, efficiency, and any other goals or areas of improvement.

 Coaching Session for One Person – $95/hour